zack-test-org/git-xargs/fork-repos/README.md

    some cross-references will be missed, or something will accidentally be updated that shouldn't have been.
 If you find such an issue, please let us know!

 1. **Assets**: These scripts do NOT copy published assets from the Releases page of each repo.
-For example, some of or modules are written in Go, and as part of the release process, we publish pre-compiled, standalone binaries for each OS (e.g., for the `gruntkms` repo, we publish `gruntkms_linux_amd64`, `gruntkms_darwin_amd64`, `gruntkms_windows_amd64.exe`, etc.).
+For example, some of our modules are written in Go, and as part of the release process, we publish pre-compiled, standalone binaries for each OS (e.g., for the `gruntkms` repo, we publish `gruntkms_linux_amd64`, `gruntkms_darwin_amd64`, `gruntkms_windows_amd64.exe`, etc.).
 These binaries are published as GitHub release assets, so they are not in the